 Section 19.3.
 Dry Cleaning.
-In addition to the uniform/equipment issue and the plainclothes allowances, as set forth in Section 19.2, each member shall be entitled to dry cleaning/repair of uniforms, and civilian clothing in the case of members entitled to the plain clothes allowance, to a maximum of Fifty Dollars (\$50.00) per month; increased to Sixty Dollars (\$60.00) per month, effective January 1, 2009.
+In addition to the uniform/equipment issue and the plainclothes allowances, as set forth in Section 19.2, each member shall be entitled to dry cleaning/repair of uniforms, and civilian clothing in the case of members entitled to the plain clothes allowance, to a maximum of Eighty Dollars (\$80.00) per month.
 The City will select a dry cleaning/clothing establishment in the City.
 Any portion of the allowance not used by the member by the first day of the next month shall be deemed forfeited by the member except the clothing/uniforms in the possession of the selected establishment prior to the last day of the month may be paid for with that month's script.

 Section 19.4.
 Personal Property.
 The City shall replace or repair any personal property of the member lost or damaged in the line of duty.
 Such personal property shall include, but not be limited to, prescription eye wear, contact lenses, dentures, and wristwatches.
 This repair or replacement shall not apply to any loss or damage due to the member's own negligence.
 Any article routinely possessed on duty by the member, the value of which is in excess of \$300.00, shall be reported to the Chief of Police prior to any loss or damage or the same shall not be covered by this repair or replacement.
 If a member's personally owned weapon is lost or damaged in the line of duty, the City will replace the weapon at the fair market value of that weapon.
-The City shall have the right to refuse to replace or repair a member's personally owned weapon if the amount of repair or replacement is in excess of \$500.00, or any other item if the amount of repair or replacement is in excess of \$500.00, or any other item if the amount of repair or replacement is in excess of \$500.00, or any other item if the amount of repair or replacement is in excess of \$500.00, or any other item if the amount of repair or replacement is in excess of \$500.00, or any other item if the amount of repair or replacement is in excess of \$500.00, or any other item for a grievance.
+The City shall have the right to refuse to replace or repair a member's personally owned weapon if the amount of repair or replacement is in excess of \$500.00, or any other item if the amount of repair or replacement is in excess of \$300.00; however, such refusal is a legitimate item for a grievance.

 - A. The member must report to the Chief of Police the loss or damage of the item and the circumstances surrounding such loss or damage within seven (7) days of the loss/damage, or within seven (7) days after the discovery of the loss/damage of the item. - B. Nothing in this Contract shall prohibit the member from pursuing against the perpetrator of the loss/damage any criminal and/or civil charges as may be legally permissible.
-The City shall be subrogated to any and all rights the member may have had to such loss to the extent of the City's payment.

-- C. The amount of liability of the City shall be reduced by any amount the member is reimbursed by any insurance carrier for which the premium is paid in total by the City. - D. The City will not pay for any lost or damaged personal property that would otherwise be provided by the City as part of the standard issue.
+The City shall be subrogated to any and all rights the member may have had to such loss to the extent of the City's payment. - C. The amount of liability of the City shall be reduced by any amount the member is reimbursed by any insurance carrier for which the premium is paid in total by the City. - D. The City will not pay for any lost or damaged personal property that would otherwise be provided by the City as part of the standard issue.